erkghlerngm44/r-anime-soulmate-finder/README.md

     $ python3 -m soulmate_finder MAL_USERNAME --stream --verbose

-## Examples

-Obviously replace `erkghlerngm44` with your own username.
-Example threads provided if you want to use them.

-### Example 1
-**You have a big thread, say one of the
-  FTFs ([example](https://redd.it/69bcny)) and you want to see what your affinity with the users on there are**

-    $ python3 -m soulmate_finder erkghlerngm44 --submission 69bcny

-### Example 2
-**You have a soulmate finder or a roast me thread ([example](https://redd.it/69ar1d)) and you want to see what your affinity with the users on there are**

-    $ python3 -m soulmate_finder erkghlerngm44 --submission 69ar1d --search-comment-body

-This is useful in these type of threads because some people don't put their MAL in their flair.

-This could also be used in FTF if there was a MAL trend going on, but there's no point in using this anywhere else.
-You'd just be wasting your time.

-### Example 3
-**You want to see what your affinity with the users who have commented in FTFs this year is like**

-    $ python3 -m soulmate_finder erkghlerngm44 --ftf

-### Example 4
-**You don't have a thread in mind - you just want to see what your affinity with the people commenting in general right now is like**

-    $ python3 -m soulmate_finder erkghlerngm44 --stream

-**NOTE:** You might want to consider using the `--verbose` flag here.
-It looks cooler, plus you're probably not in a hurry if you're using this.

 ## Converting the CSV into a Reddit-Friendly table
 Type the `code` bits exactly into the terminal, and only press [ENTER] when instructed, unless you know what you're doing